WORKERS COMPENSATION

 What’s Covered Under Workers Compensation?

-Employers in the Lone Star State can choose whether or not to provide Workers’ Compensation, with the latest figures from the Texas Department of Insurance (TDI) showing that Workers’ Compensation insurance covers 81% of Texas employees.
+Employers in the Lone Star State can choose whether or not to provide Workers’ Compensation, with the latest figures from the Texas Department of Insurance (TDI) showing that 81% of Texas employees are covered by Workers’ Compensation insurance.
 Of those who don’t have coverage, about 70% have some type of private occupational insurance.
 The remaining 30% without some sort of Workers’ Compensation adds up to at least 500,000 people.

 Workers’ Compensation is a state-regulated insurance system that provides covered employees with income and medical benefits if they are injured on the job or have a work-related injury or illness.
 Workers’ Compensation insurance coverage also limits an employer’s liability if an employee brings suit against the employer for damages.